Voice Acting

 When preparing for a scene, it’s important to plan ahead and give yourself extra time to get ready.
 Arriving early to the set or waking up earlier can help you avoid potential distractions and ensure you have enough time to establish your character’s emotional state before the scene begins.

-Working with Casting Directors
+Working With Casting Directors

 Communication and collaboration with casting directors are crucial to ensuring a smooth audition process and character development.
 By staying in contact and working together, you can gain valuable insights into your character’s motivations and backstory.